The PhD Curriculum

 - ANTH 7010 and 7020 “History of Anthropological Theory I and II.”

 In addition, we have the following subfield distribution requirement:

 - One course each in the subfields of Archaeology, Linguistic Anthropology, and Socio-Cultural Anthropology (including the student’s own subfield), to be taken over three years at a pace of at least one per year.

-These courses should be chosen in consultation with the Graduate Committee in the first year and in the fall of the second year, and with the student’s committee thereafter.
+These courses and other electives should be chosen in consultation with the Graduate Committee in the first year and with the student’s committee thereafter.
 For Linguistic Anthropology, ANTH 7400 is expected, but other options will be considered on a case-by-case basis.
 Students who enter the program with a previous MA in Anthropology may have one subfield requirement waived on the basis of graduate coursework done elsewhere.

 Second Language Requirement